How to Get Leadership to Say Yes to Your Project

 curious, tinkerer, and explorer

-A few years back, I proposed a “brilliant” idea to my leadership, and it got rejected.
+A few years ago, I proposed a “brilliant” idea to my leadership, but it was rejected.
 That day, I learnt what turns an idea into a funded project.

 1. Find what matters to leadership and pitch that as the key advantage